ThemeFuse/Brizy/readme.txt

 https://vimeo.com/263343966

-Creating WordPress pages should be fast & easy.
-[Brizy](https://brizy.io/) is a new and innovative way of building WordPress pages visually.
+A page builder that is fast & easy, [Brizy](https://brizy.io/) is a next-gen website builder that anyone can use.
 No designer or developer skills required.
-The only tools you'll need to master are clicks and drags.
+Once you go Brizy, nothing else feels easy!

 == Highlights ==

 ![Clutter free](https://brizy.io/wp-content/uploads/2018/04/Clutter-free.gif)

 = Smart & clutter free =
-Most page builders crowd all the options for a specific element in remote sidebars, making it hard to focus on the task at hand.
-We show only what's needed, front & centre, close to the element you're editing.
+Most page builder crowd all the options for a specific element in remote sidebars, making it hard to focus on the task at hand.
+Our website builder shows only what's needed, front & centre, close to the element you are editing.

 ![Drag & Drop](https://brizy.io/wp-content/uploads/2018/04/Drag-Drop.gif)